As wide as all the world, great, high and unbelievably white in the sun, was the square top of Mount Kilimanjaro.’ Ernest Hemingway.

 WHY CLIMB KILIMANJARO WITH EXODUS?

-We use 1 guide for every 2 clients, as such we are one of the very few operators which follow the national park guidelines on Kilimanjaro.
+We use 1 guide for every 2 clients on every climb and as such we are one of the very few operators which follow the national park guidelines on climbing Kilimanjaro.

 Numerous routes from 6- 8 days on the mountain, all with an extra day to the standard trek to aid acclimatisation.